mgismissing/pyutils/README.md

 ### Method 2: using the releases
 Go in the [Releases](https://github.com/mgismissing/pyutils/releases) and download the latest version.
 > __Important__
-> This project is still in alpha.
+> This project is still being tested and it is in the alpha version.
+More information about PyUtils versions [here](https://github.com/mgismissing/pyutils/blob/main/VERSIONS.md)
 ## Utilities
 In this section is listed every utility that you can find at the moment ordered in alphabetical order.
 ### Utility: git